haimbilia/BuyHub/readme.txt

     => 056264 - Shop details >> If "use manual shipping rates" checkbox is not checked then "postal code" should be mandatory => 056246 - Catalog -> Shipping options
     => 056265 - Admin >> General settings >> local > postal code and address should be mandatory as it requires when we use shipping API
+    => 056337 - getting notices on checkout screen when multiple items are there in cart

 New Features:
     => Admin shipped products listing page